AbhisarAnand/CodeContext/README.md

 numpy
 ```

-If using the `clipboard` mode, the same content will be available in your clipboard, ready to paste anywhere.
+If using clipboard mode, this will be placed in your system clipboard, ready to paste.

+---